 If your doctor is called to testify, they will have to be honest and truthful.
-So, if you contradicted the facts your lawyer has presented when speaking with your doctor, that can hurt your case and your trustworthiness.
+So, if you contradicted the facts your Jersey City car accident lawyer has presented when speaking with your doctor, that can hurt your case and your trustworthiness.
 While you can notify your doctor about your upcoming lawsuit, the discussion of any legal matters should be done through your attorney.

 How to Approach Doctor Visits if You Plan to File an Injury Lawsuit in New Jersey